Tinkidinki/tinkidinki.github.io/_posts/2020-12-20-yet-another-backpropagation-blogpost.md

 ## Notation
-Having sensible notation clears out a lot of issues in the understanding of backprop (or a lot of other concepts, but more so here because of the oh-so-many vectors and indices and matrices)
+Having sensible notation clears out a lot of issues in the understanding of backprop (or a lot of other concepts, but more so here because of the oh-so-many vectors and indices and matrices).

 For the rest of this article, consider a neural network with $$n+1$$ layers, labelled $$0$$ to $$n$$.
 Layer $$0$$ is the input layer, and layer $$n$$ is the output layer.
 So, excluding the input and output layers, our network has $$n-1$$ layers.
 We follow 0-based convention just to make it easier while coding this up.